What is a data classification policy?

 - Contextual Understanding: BigID goes beyond basic data identification and classification.
 It analyzes the contextual information surrounding the data, such as data relationships, user access patterns, and data usage, to provide a more comprehensive understanding of the data’s sensitivity and importance.

-- Intelligent Classification: Using machine learning and artificial intelligence algorithms, BigID applies intelligent classification techniques to accurately categorize data based on its content, context, and metadata.
+- Advanced Classification: Using machine learning and artificial intelligence algorithms, BigID applies intelligent classification techniques to accurately categorize data based on its content, context, and metadata.
 This enables organizations to achieve more accurate and consistent data classification results.

 - Risk Assessment and Remediation: BigID’s Risk Scoring App and Data Remediation App offers risk assessment and remediation functionalities that help organizations identify high-risk data areas and prioritize their classification efforts.
 It assists in evaluating the impact of data breaches, assessing the effectiveness of security controls, and providing recommendations for remediation.